ietf-wg-asdf/SDF/sdf.md

 across multiple definitions that have similar basic characteristics and requirements.

-### sdfThing
+### sdfObject

-Back at the top level, the `sdfThing` groups enables definition of models for complex devices that will use one or more `sdfObject` definitions.

-A definition in an `sdfThing` group can refine the metadata of the definitions it is composed from: other definitions in `sdfThing` groups definitions in `sdfObject` groups.
+Ealier versions of SDF defined `sdfObject` as the atomic component for building SDF models.
+This function is now fulfilled by the `sdfThing` definition which also allows for nested components.

+For the sake of backwards compatibility, `sdfObject` is kept in this version of SDF but deprecated and realigned with the new `sdfThing` definition, before being removed in a future version.

 # SDF structure